Employee Benefits Packages for Small Businesses in Canada

 • Coverage maximums on health and dental benefits

-• Deductibles requiring employee payment before coverage
+• Deductibles require employee payment before coverage

 • Co-insurance payments to share costs